 Salt Lake City, UT

-Pro-tip: you save quite a bit of money if you do not pick up the car rental from the airport, choose one of the nearby city locations instead.
+Pro-tip: You save quite a bit of money if you rent a car from the city instead of the airport.

 Bear Lake, UT